-Behavioral traits, such as attitudes toward risk and competitiveness, cannot be directly observed in survey data.
+Behavioral traits, such as attitudes toward risk and competitiveness, are latent constraints that cannot be directly observed.
 The increased attention they are receiving parallels the boost in the use of experimental methods in economics.
 Analysis of the evidence from the experimental literature on differences in risk attitudes may therefore be highly informative for better understanding unequal outcomes in the labor market along gender lines.